Universal eigenstate entanglement of chaotic local Hamiltonians: Introduction

+For completeness and for the convenience of the reader, definitions and derivations are presented in full so that this note is technically self-contained, although this leads to substantial text overlap with the original paper \cite{Hua19}.
+It is not necessary to consult Ref. \cite{Hua19} before or during reading this note.
+However, in this note I do not discuss the conceptual aspects of the work.
+Such discussions are in Ref. \cite{Hua19}.

+I recommend related works \cite{VR17, LG19, MS19}, which use a similar approach to study other aspects of eigenstate entanglement.

-The paper is organized as follows.
-Section \ref{rand} gives a brief review of random-state entanglement.
-Section \ref{rig} proves that for any (not necessarily chaotic) local Hamiltonian, the average entanglement entropy of all eigenstates is smaller than that of random states.
-Sections \ref{chao} and \ref{num} provide an analytical argument and numerical evidence, respectively, for the universality of eigenstate entanglement in chaotic systems.
-The main text of this paper should be easy to read, for most of the technical details are deferred to Appendices \ref{A} and \ref{B}.
+The rest of this note is organized as follows.
+Section \ref{pre} gives basic definitions and a brief review of random-state entanglement.
+Section \ref{chao} presents the main result.
+Section \ref{num} provides numerical evidence for this analytical result in various chaotic spin chains.
+The main text of this note should be easy to read, for most of the technical details are deferred to Appendix \ref{B}.